Preventive Cardiology: Aspirin

 The US Preventive Services Task Force (USPSTF) has the following recommendations for a daily low dose of aspirin for the prevention of cardiovascular disease and colorectal cancer:

-The American Heart Association recommends aspirin for certain people who are at high risk of heart attacks and for people who have experienced a heart attack, stroke, or transient ischemic attack (mini-stroke) if not contraindicated.
+The American Heart Association recommends aspirin for certain people who are at high risk of heart attacks and for people who have had health problems like aheart attack, stroke, or transient ischemic attack.

 Take only the amount of aspirin instructed by your doctor.
 If you are taking aspirin regularly and you need a medication to relieve pain, a fever, or arthritis, your doctor may not want you to take extra aspirin.
 It is a good idea to discuss this with your doctor, so that you will know ahead of time what medication to take.